-With Love For UBC Team Robert Ziribasanga Operations Manager A ten days experience he whole experience of staying in such a big forest monastery was an experience itself, especially getting used to the sounds of crawling snakes and geckos, throughout the night, and then complete silence.
-The site of the monastery was very impressive, kept spotless.
+The whole experience of staying in such a big forest monastery was an experience itself, especially getting used to the sounds of crawling snakes and geckos, throughout the night, and then complete silence.
+The site of the monastery was very impressive, kept spotless by the team of us visitors who swept and spotted with the kutis (the small hut homes for Monks).

 I and my teacher Ven.
 Buddharakkhita hailed down a bus from the outskirts of Kandy city.
 As the city was warming up, we said goodbye to the bustle.
 I knew where I was going would be totally different.
 That evening, we were warmly welcomed by one of the monks at the monastery.
 Our destination was Nauyana forest monastery which rests on about 5000 acres of land.
-It was my first time to stay in such a big monastery.
-The following morning, dressed all in white like a ghost (the required attire for lay people in a monastery), I joined the other laypersons in a line which seemed like soldiers at a frontline going for breakfast.
-The next part of the morning schedule after breakfast involved
+My first time to stay in such a big monastery, where I stayed for ten days.